katia-energizer/tutorial_regular_expressions_search/tutorial.md

 5. To run your application, click the green **Run** icon in the gutter and select **Run 'MainKt'**.

-The function returns the first match in the list: `123`.
+The function returns the first match value: `123`.

 For information about function parameters and exceptions, refer to the [`find` function reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/find.html).

 ### findAll — finds all matches

-The `findAll` returns all matches of the regular expression in your text.
+The `findAll` returns parameters of all matches of the pattern in your text.

 Find all pattern matches in the text.